So you want to go to market with an Internet of Things products. The odds are stacked against you. The average lead

 Any project benefits from doing the most risky bits first.
 In IoT the business case might be the hardest.
-Although it can tempting to dive in to the awesomeness of the LoRaWAN technology.
-Testing your business model might be the best first step now.
+Although it can be tempting to dive into the awesomeness of the LoRaWAN technology.
+Testing your business model might be the right step now.
 There is a ton of documentation for startups and corporates on how to test the market.
 Do that first!

-For example if your use case depends highly on the low power part, make sure you will incorporate this in the design aspect.
-Draft the realistic scenarios on how this will work in the field taking into account the different SF levels depending on the placement of gateways.
+For example if your use case depends highly on the low power part, make sure to incorporate this in your design.
+Draft realistic scenarios on how your product will work in the field taking into account different Spreading Factors and potential OTA Firmware Updates which consume quite some energy.

 There are many companies that can help with this part.
 Acknowledging the fact that getting started with LoRaWAN products and “getting finished” are two very different concepts which require different competences and in the end will save you a lot of time and money.